Thala254/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly - script to display current directory contents in long format with user and group IDs displayed numerically and hidden files

 6-firstdirectory - script that creates a directory named my_first_directory in the /tmp/ directory

+7-movethatfile - script to move the file betty from /tmp/ to /tmp/my_first_directory